Goodie-Goody/edvyzor/README.md

 - **Interactive Interface**: Deploy models and interact with data using Streamlit deployed on Fly.io.
 - **Dynamic Visualization**: Visualize data and predictions in Power BI.

-### Contributing
-We welcome contributions!
-Please read our contribution guidelines before submitting a pull request.

 ### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for [details](LICENSE).

 ### Acknowledgements
-A big thank you to everyone who has contributed to this project and to the tools we used: Supabase, Jupyter Notebook, Streamlit, and Power BI.
+A big thank you to everyone who has contributed to this project and to the creators of the tools we used: Supabase, Jupyter Notebook, Scikit-Learn, Python, Streamlit, and Power BI.